 This set of Melpomene pocket prayer beads consists of twelve beads, representing the Greek dodecatheon of twelve gods; there are many more than twelve Greek gods, but most cities had their own group of twelve.
 Joining the string is a pendant, a symbol representing the goddess: the mask of tragedy, as is traditional.

 It is made with 10mm purple Czech fire polished glass beads with a luster finish, separated by silver-toned metal spacer beads, and glass seed beads to provide a comfortable transition from one bead to the next and to make the piece lightweight, supple, and easy to handle.
-The string itself is approximately 11" (28cm) in circumference and is designed to be used in prayer and meditation, to decorate an altar or shrine, and/or to adorn a statue, although it may be worn or carried loosely on the wrist if desired.
+The string itself is approximately 11" (28cm) in circumference and is designed to be used in prayer and meditation, to decorate an altar or shrine, and/or to adorn a statue.
 The small size makes it easy to keep on hand in a drawer, a purse, or a pocket.

 The beads come with a prayer to Melpomene, written specifically to be used with this prayer bead design, and with a cotton muslin bag for storage.